alexmorley/alexmorley.github.io/src/_includes/cv.md

 **Julia Contributor** 2017-Present - I contribute bug fixes / features to several Julia packages, as well as the main language itself.
 I have also authored a few packages myself.
 These can all be found on [my github](https://github.com/alexmorley).

+**Stack Overflow Contributor** 2017-Present - I try to give back a bit for all the help I have got on SO.

 #### Presentations
 ***Poster:*** **Disentangling neural representations of appetitive and aversive experiences.** - FENS Forum of Neuroscience 2018 (Planned)